AppleItsme/VulkanRun/README.md

 You may recall that in the General transformations section we sent a matrix instead.
 Well these two are different ways of describing the exact same piece of data so it doesn't matter.

 Vertex buffer will store all the vertices that are used by the application.
-Transformations will be stored separately because many primitives are likely to share the same model to world space transformations.
+Transformations will be stored separately because many primitives are likely to share the same model to world space transformations, and every primitive will have the exact same World to View to Screen space transformations.

-Any other data will be stored in the triangle buffer:
+Any other data will be stored in the `TriangleBuffer`:
 ```c
 struct TriangleBuffer {
     uvec3 vertexIndices;